jeffmccune/puppet_for_the_win/README.markdown

     fact_is_puppetconsole=false

-The stomp server fact defaults to the puppet master hostname specified in the graphical installer, or using the `PUPPET_MASTER_HOSTNAME` property in the command line installer.
+The stomp server fact defaults to the puppet master hostname specified in the graphical installer, or using the `PUPPET_MASTER_SERVER` property in the command line installer.

     fact_stomp_server=puppet